 The flag started in San Francisco in 1978 by artists Gilbert Baker.
 At the time the flag was known as “the freedom flag,” and had 8 colours.
 Currently, the most used Pride rainbow has 6 main colours.
 Each colour has a specific purpose and meaning.
 Red stands for life, orange stands for healing, yellow stands for the sun, green stands for nature, blue stands for harmony, and purple represents the soul.
 Some rainbows may have more colours but they all represent the same purpose.

 What if I am unsure of my sexual orientation?

 Being unsure of your sexual orientation or gender identity is a very common stage in people’s lives.
 During this questioning period it is important that you do not feel pressured by others to be a certain way.
 Connecting yourself with those who will be supportive of you during this time is very important so that you may be able to explore your thoughts, feelings, and emotions.
 There is no specific way to help you to discover your sexual orientation or gender identity.
 Each person discovers this at their own time and what ever your decision may be, make sure it is fully your decision.

 If you want to talk to someone regarding your sexual orientation or gender identity, Counselling Services provides support for all students.
 Conestoga Pride is also a supportive and safe environment for you to express you feelings, concerns, and to receive support from other students.

-If you would like to add more Q&A, report broken links, add material, or comment, please contact Ryan Connell, Student Life Programmer.
+If you would like to add more Q&A, report broken links, add material, or comment, please contact Laura Black, Student Life Programmer.